ThatCoolCoder/foss-rcas/README.md

 ## Misc info

-Much of the physics is based on the boat simulator in my `godot-learning` repository, but it's sufficiently diverged to the point where any form of shared library would not be practical.
+The aerodynamics physics is derived from that in the boat simulator in my `godot-learning` repository, but it's sufficiently diverged to the point where any form of shared library would not be practical.

 All units are the base SI units unless explcitly stated so.
+Radians are default.

 Within the propeller/motor subsystem, positive rotations are clockwise